- Literacy and Numeracy

 - Year 2 Overnight stay off school grounds

 The 7 – 10 camps program runs over a four year rotation.
+They attend a 5 day camp that will be determined by a cluster of schools.

 Students in Years 11-12 undertake a Careers camp to Melbourne visiting places of interest, tertiary institutions and study related industries.
 Depending upon demand, students may also have the opportunity to visit tertiary institutions in Bendigo, Ballarat, Geelong or Adelaide.